 Avoid typing in any personal information on websites you’re not sure about.
-Log out of LastPass so that any personal profile information you have saved there is safely encrypted.
 Delete credit card information from your browser, or turn off the autofill feature entirely.
 Here’s how.

 Chrome: Preferences > Show advanced settings > Passwords and forms.
 Here, you can manage what information is saved to auto-fill and uncheck “Enable Autofill to fill out web forms in a single click.”

 Safari: Preferences > AutoFill.
 Manage what information is autofilled and delete or edit what’s saved.

 Opera: Settings > Privacy & security > Autofill.
 Manage what information is autofilled and delete or edit what’s saved.